drseu55/ai-analyzer/README.md

 # Limit analysis to 50 files with 5 concurrent processes
 npm start -- --dir ./my-project/src --max-files 50 --concurrency 5
 ```

+## Architecture Documentation

+This project maintains comprehensive Architecture Decision Records (ADRs) that document the key design decisions, trade-offs, and architectural patterns used throughout the codebase.

+### What are ADRs?

+Architecture Decision Records (ADRs) are documents that capture important architectural decisions made during the development process.
+They provide context about why certain technologies, patterns, or approaches were chosen, helping current and future developers understand the reasoning behind the implementation.

+### Available ADRs

+The ADR collection includes detailed documentation for:

+- **[TypeScript Path Resolution Architecture](docs/adr/20250919-typescript-path-resolution-architecture.md)** - How the TypeScript path mappings and import resolution are handled
+- **[TypeScript AST Parsing Architecture](docs/adr/20250921-typescript-ast-parsing-architecture.md)** - Design decisions for import extraction using AST parsing
+- **[Dependency Graph Construction Architecture](docs/adr/20250921-dependency-graph-construction-architecture.md)** - Graph algorithms and analysis strategies

+### Browsing ADRs

+You can explore the complete architecture knowledge base in the [`docs/adr/`](docs/adr/) directory.
+There is a [README](docs/adr/README.md) file which describes the `log4brains` commands for proper viewing of the ADR documentation.